mrbid/SNOWBALL2/README.md

 This is how I personally like to launch my config, MasterSensitvity: 0.3, DoubleJoysticks: 1, Joy1: 1.0, Joy2: 2.0:<br>
 `./snowball2 1024 768 0.3 1337 0 1 1.0 2.0`

+When a joystick is connected to the computer the mouse is disabled, the joystick takes priority, but hotswapping is allowed, so just unplug from the USB port to get the mouse back.

 ## TODO
 - GL Menu System
 - Audo system